 The qualified candidate is results focused and has a strong background in experimental plasma physics and fusion research.
 He/she will work under the Director of Diagnostics and Control Systems, and with the rest of the engineering and physics staff, to further the development of plasma targets for General Fusion’s power plant design.

 General Fusion seeks individuals who are self-motivated, have good communication skills and can stay focused on goals while operating in a fast paced development environment.
 We welcome individuals who possess the drive required to work on difficult problems, are excited by alternative and innovative solutions and are comfortable with working both independently and within a group.

 Specific responsibilities include:

-- Education: Ph.D. or equivalent degree in plasma physics, fluid mechanics, applied computer science or a closely related field.
+- Masters or Ph.D., or equivalent degree, in plasma physics or a closely related field.

-Please send your resume to firstname.lastname@example.org.
-To apply you MUST be a citizen of the United States, or a citizen or permanent resident of Canada, others need not apply.
-Please reference DIRSIM in the subject line.
+Please send your resume to email@example.com noting “Job Ref# RR-2020-08” in the email subject line.
 We thank all applicants for their interest, only those selected for an interview will be contacted.